Sultan al-Ghuri Complex: Later history

 The large dome of the mausoleum was unstable from the beginning and was rebuilt twice soon after its initial construction, in 1512 and in 1513.
 Some of the marble decoration in the mosque had been taken from older monuments and placed here on al-Ghuri's orders.
 After his conquest of Egypt in 1517, the Ottoman sultan Selim II had this marble decoration removed in turn and taken to Istanbul.
 Both the mausoleum dome and the top of the minaret were replaced in the 19th century due to collapse or structural deficiencies.
+The dome was eventually replaced by a flat wooden roof in 1860.
 The complex was damaged by the 1992 earthquake and underwent restorations that were completed in 2000.